This is not political.

 Although immigration was easier back then than it is now, it was still an arduous process that took at least a few years.
 My parents knew this and were prepared for the long separation.
 But a year after my Dad had been in the U.S., a friend of his at work– a regular guy and an immigrant himself– wrote a U.S. Senator about my family.
-The U.S. Senator– a Republican– expedited the process.
+U.S. Senator William Armstrong– a Republican– expedited the process.
 On April 27, 1986, we were reunited with my Dad, two years to the exact date when he first arrived in the U.S.

 One of my brothers reminded our family– via Facebook status update– that this year marks our 25th anniversary in the U.S. Now as a grown-up and reflecting upon the process and the present, it’s pretty incredible.
 I am amazed and thankful for the generosity of people who have surrounded my family– from my parents’ co-workers, to the people at church, my classmates, and even their parents.
 They helped us adjust to our new lives that included a new environment and a huge cultural shift, without our extended family members.
 People embraced us.
 This is why I so much believe in people and the kindness of strangers.

 In 1985, I was in the Philippines just watching “The Price Is Right” on television; on July 21, 1997, I kissed Bob Barker on stage and won a dining room.
 My little brother who used to run around the streets in the fishing town where we grew up is now a councilman for the second-fastest growing city in Colorado.
 My other brother is a police officer.
 One sister is a financial analyst, another is a web developer (also a MENSA member), and the “baby” is a college student and a journalist (published in national zine when she was in high school; contributor to a popular local paper).
 We are still fairly young and just starting out.